robertofranceschi/Classification-on-Wine-dataset/README.md

 # Classification-on-Wine-dataset
-Shallow learning analysis, comparison of some basic classifiers on the Wine dataset using Sklearn
+In this repo, I have done a comparison of some basic classifiers on the Wine Dataset using `sklearn`.